 Numerous cybersecurity solutions were previously a monopoly of cybersecurity professionals and IT systems.
 However, this put many individuals at risk of attempting hackers who were trying to steal their data by decoding their passwords.
-The need for individuals to learn how to protect themselves on the internet necessitates the need for them to learn how to encrypt a password.
+The need for individuals to learn how to protect themselves on the internet necessitates learning how to encrypt a password.

-In this article, we will get to know what a password is, what encryption is, the different methods password encryption works with, and then we will go step by step through an example to show how the different types of password encryption work.
-Lastly, we will answer the question of whether password encryption is enough of a protection tool to use.
+In this article, we will learn what a password is, what encryption is, and the different methods.
+We will then go through an example to show how the different types of password encryption work.
+Lastly, we will answer whether password encryption is enough of a protection tool.

 What Is a Password?

-A password is a set of characters that you use to gain access to something, such as an account or a service.
+A password is a set of characters you use to access something, such as an account or a service.
 We use passwords in almost everything today to gain access to our accounts, social media, and banking services and to keep prying eyes from spying on us.
-Passwords are a means of protection that we use to keep our information safe; if you don’t have the password, then you can’t access this particular service or account.
+Passwords are a means of protecting our information; if you don’t have the password, you can’t access this particular service or account.

-A strong password must meet three criteria: to be of specific length, to contain numbers and characters besides letters, and not to be easily predictable.
+A strong password must meet three criteria: it must be of specific length, contain numbers and characters besides letters, and not be easily predictable.
 In general, service websites will require you to meet these three criteria when creating your password as a step towards keeping your account safe.

 What Is Encryption?

-Encryption is the process of mixing data, so it may appear incoherent in order to conceal this data from outsiders.
+Encryption is the process of mixing data, so it may appear incoherent to conceal this data from outsiders.
 When you encrypt data, you do so by using an encryption key, and the data cannot be decrypted unless you have the proper key to decrypt it.
-Encryption is a vital step for your cybersecurity because readable data online is easily stolen, so you must encrypt any sensitive data before online transfer.
-Additionally, cybersecurity experts recommend that you encrypt data at rest so it is safe from any possible attack attempt on your device.
+Encryption is vital for your cybersecurity because readable data online is easily stolen, so you must encrypt any sensitive data before online transfer.
+Additionally, cybersecurity experts recommend that you encrypt data at rest to protect it from any possible attack attempt on your device.

 What Is Password Encryption?